-Host manufacturers to limit the use of third-party modules in their equipment, usually access optical module detection, including but not limited to reading the optical module manufacturer name, model number, serial number, custom part of the data (encrypted information in plain text or dynamic) and other information, to determine whether it is the original or certified compatible module; for non-original or detection of the module does not pass, different vendors have different processing strategies, such as not support the use, alarm or disable some of the functions.
-For non-original or failed modules, different vendors have different strategies to deal with them, such as unsupported use, alerting or disabling some functions.
+To restrict the use of third-party modules on their devices, host manufacturers usually conduct inspections on the optical modules that are connected, including but not limited to reading the optical module manufacturer name, model number, serial number, custom part of the data (encrypted information in plain text or dynamic) and other information, to determine whether it is an original factory module or a certified compatible module; Different manufacturers have different handling strategies for modules that are non-original or fail the inspection, such as not supporting their use, generating alarms, or disabling some functions.

-Table 1 Common Non-Authentication Alarms for Mainstream Switches
+Table 1 Common Non-Certification Alarms for Mainstream Switches

 Host Brand